- Sixties radical, led “Black Power” movement

 In 1993 Al-Amin was a founding member of the Islamic Shura Council of North America, an organization authorized to make key decisions about Muslim religious life in the United States.

 In his 1994 book Revolution by the Book (The Rap is Live), Al-Amin wrote: “When we begin to look critically at the Constitution of the United States, we see that in its main essence it is diametrically opposed to what Allah has commanded.”

-Along with Philadelphia cop-killer Mumia Abu Jamal, Al-Amin now ranks among the most celebrated “political prisoners” championed by the Left.
+Along with fellow convicted cop-killer Mumia Abu Jamal, Al-Amin now ranks among the most celebrated “political prisoners” championed by the Left.
 A supportive Mumia himself has praised Al-Amin for having “lived a good and rich life in service to his spiritual and ethnic community.”

 Further Reading: “The Curious Case of Jamil Al-Amin” (by Daniel Pipes, American Spectator, Jamil al-Amin, the Former H. Rap Brown” (by Daveed Gartenstein-Ross, 11-20-2009); “Student Non-violent Coordinating Committee” (by The U.S. Department of Defense, 1967); “Jamil Abdullah Al-Amin” (Encyclopedia.com).